A Smoky Mountain Christmas: Selected cast

+Production

+Filming took place in late 1986 on location at the Great Smoky Mountains region of Tennessee with some interior scenes being filmed on sound stages in California.

 Songs

 The movie features seven songs.
 They were all written by Parton except "(I'd Like to Spend) Christmas with Santa" which was written by her uncle Bill Owens.
 A soundtrack album for the movie was never released.
 In 2022, Parton included "A Smoky Mountain Christmas", "(I'd Like to Spend) Christmas with Santa", and "Wrapped Up in You" on the Ultimate Deluxe Edition of her album A Holly Dolly Christmas.